abourdon/shprofile/README.md

                 script4.sh
 ```

-This way, the `1-script1-unload.sh` will be executed when leaving the `myfirstprofile`, and before the `script2-unload.sh` one.
+In this scenario, the `1-script1-unload.sh` script will be executed when leaving the `myfirstprofile` profile, and before executing the `script2-unload.sh` script.

 ##### Disable script execution

 Any dot file is ignored.
-So to disable execution of a script, you just have to rename it by adding the `.` prefix.
+So to disable execution of a script, just prefix it by the `.` character.

 ### Getting started